AlexanderHerlan/syncpy/README.md

 **1) First Option** - (Highly recommended) If you are already familiar with and running an [SSH-agent](http://en.wikipedia.org/wiki/Ssh-agent) (like [Putty's Pageant.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) with your OpenSSH key properly loaded, you can leave both the **private_key** and **password** settings in your sync.config file empty.
 Authentication should happen automatically as long as the **username** setting provided is correct in matching with the key loaded into your Agent.

 **2) Second Option** - You can put the path to your OpenSSH formated RSA key in the **private_key** setting if you prefer not to use an SSH Agent.
-Remember the **username** setting must be associated with this key on the remote server.
-For example:
+Remember the **username** setting must be associated with the key you are specifying here.
+You can specify which key to use as such:

 	private_key   = C:/Users/Username/Documents/private-key.ppk